brn/rxx/modules/core/docs/basics/create_service.md

 The IO specific sections are defined by each IO modules.
 In below examples __http__ section is IO Specific Section that processed by @react-miv/http.
-Thease section is not decided by core modules, it's specific section for each io modules.
+Thease section is not decided by core modules, it's decided by each io modules.